 Before doing laundry, make sure you have enough quarters to wash and dry your load.

-Some management companies, like 1st Lake Properties, no longer utilize quarter machines but instead give the resident the ability to buy electronic keys which keep a balance of credits used, thereby removing the need to haggle for quarters.
+Some management companies, like 1st Lake Properties, no longer utilize quarter machines.
+Instead, residents buy electronic keys which keep a balance of credits used, thereby removing the need to haggle for quarters.
 In these instances, make sure you keep track of your balance and reload when necessary.

 Decide whether you want to leave your hamper in the laundry room based on the amount of time it will take you to do your laundry.
-If you think you might be late getting your clothes, it is appropriate to leave it next to your machine in case someone needs to move your clothes out.
+If you think you might be late getting your clothes, leave it next to your machine in case someone needs to move your clothes out.

 Also, on the subject of hampers, don’t use someone else’s hamper!
 If it is left behind for a week or more, you may consider throwing it out.

-Using an old or discarded hamper can be dangerous, since you never know what may be growing in it or why it was left behind in the first place.
+Using an old or discarded hamper can be dangerous, since you never know what’s growing in it or why it was left behind in the first place.
 However, even if you know who a hamper is for, don’t take advantage of someone else’s hamper without permission.
-This could cause tension or confrontation with another resident.
+This causes tension or confrontation with other residents.

-Most communities provide these can for the convenience of the resident to help keep a clean laundry area for other residents.
-The only items which should go in these cans are those associated with your laundry!
+Most communities provide these convenient cans for residents to help keep a clean laundry area.
+The only items which go in these cans are those associated with your laundry!
 Lint, dryer sheets, empty detergent containers, etc.

 It isn’t pleasant for anyone to use a dirty laundry room!